zer0cache/matic-docs/docs/edge/additional-features/blockscout.md

 mix phx.gen.cert blockscout blockscout.local
 ```

-## Part 4 - create and run Blockscout service
+## Part 4 - create and run BlockScout service
-In this part we need to set up a system service as we want Blockscout to run in the background and persist after system reboot.
+In this part we need to set up a system service as we want BlockScout to run in the background and persist after system reboot.

 ### Create service file
 ```bash